-If you are considering dropping or withdrawing from your courses, please contact the Office of Student Financial Services immediately regarding the financial implications of this decision.
+If you are considering dropping or withdrawing from your courses, please contact the Center for Student Success immediately regarding the financial implications of this decision.

 Withdrawals are processed as soon as possible but no later than 45 days after the school determined that the student withdrew.